JamFactoryApp/jamfactory-backend/docs/documentation.md

 ### Spotify

-#### 1. Get the User's Available Spotify Playback Devices
+#### 1. Get the User's available Spotify playback devices

 ***Description***

-Get information about the current user’s available devices.
-Requires the current user to be a JamSession Host.
+Get information about the current available devices of the user.
+Requires the current user to be a JamSession host.

 ***Endpoint:***